-Check out local transport facilities and work out the quickest (and nicest) routes for your regular journeys.
+Check out local French transport facilities and work out the quickest (and nicest) routes for your regular journeys.
 Discover what sports facilities, cinemas, or other entertainment are nearby.
 Be sure to have access to programs of activities and events to start socializing.

 5. Setting up your home in France

 Finding furniture and doing renovations

 If you need to buy furniture in France or undertake minor renovations, you can find a list of the main furniture and hardware shops in France.
 You can also see our listings of companies for interior design and home repair.

 Telephone and the Internet

 France, like the rest of Europe, uses a GSM mobile network – does your cell phone?
 If not, it won’t work here and you’ll need to get a new phone once you move to France.
 If it does, consider getting a French SIM card to avoid being charged international rates when you’re calling within France.

 How you set up landline telephone and internet services depends on where you move to.
 You may be able to shop around for a combined package from a range of different communication providers but in some cases you will need to contact France Télécom to set up a line.
 Consider VOIP (Voice Over Internet Protocols), such as Skype, which use the broadband service for international calls.
-Read more about setting up a telephone, internet, television, mobile and postal services in France.
+Read more about setting up a telephone and internet in France.

 Radio and TV